superlinked/VectorHub/docs/articles/kg_ontologies.md

 ![departmental queries](../assets/use_cases/dept-queries.jpeg)

+## Conclusion

 Your comprehensive organizational KG, connected to an instance of an LLM, can protect and realize the full value of your organization’s data.
 Connecting your KG to an LLM can:

 1) enrich your own data, providing more comprehensive information,
 2) achieve semantic interoperability - your data can be understood not just by your organization but across different systems that recognize the URIs,